2 administrations, 16 deaths: Governors reflect on the death penalty ahead of Willie B. Smith’s execution on Thursday

 “We need to rethink the death penalty,” he said.
 “It makes no sense.”

-As for the executions he allowed to move forward as the state’s top official, Siegelman said the death “still do not sit well” with him.
+As for the executions he allowed to move forward as the state’s top official, Siegelman said the deaths “still do not sit well” with him.

-“If I knew now what I know then, they wouldn’t be executed,” he said.
+“If I knew then what I know now, they wouldn’t be executed,” he said.

 Governor Robert Bentley: “I believe in life”